merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 **Including rows of all zeros in the matrix output**

 The `--include-zeros` flag works for matrix output, too.
-By default, modules that have 0 completeness (or KOs that have 0 hits) in every input sample will be left out of the matrix files.
+By default, modules that have 0 completeness (or enzymes that have 0 hits) in every input sample will be left out of the matrix files.
 Using `--include-zeros` results in the inclusion of these items (that is, the inclusion of rows of all zeros).

 {{ codestart }}
 anvi-estimate-metabolism -i internal-genomes.txt --matrix-format --include-zeros